the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 - **United States presidential election🇬🇧(late 2016)**: The U.S. presidential election held on November 8, 2016, resulting in the election of Donald Trump.

-As you were quite scared to dive into the complexity of Reddit network, your mentor gave you some **mission goals** to give you through this analysis.
-You will dive step by step into the analysis of **subreddits activity** during some events and look for correlation between the data and the event.
+As you were quite scared to dive into the complexity of Reddit network, your mentor gave you some **mission goals** to guide you through this analysis.
+You will dive step by step into the analysis of **subreddit activity** during some events and look for correlation between the data and the event.

 ### Analysis 1 —  Which subreddits increase their activity the most around a major world event?
 To address this question, you decide measure the activity of each **source subreddit** before and after the event, using the **number of outgoing hyperlinks** as a proxy for participation and engagement.